 With ovariectomy performed in the standing man (flank approach or via colpotomy) under appropriate anesthesia, it is imperative that the mare's disposition be conducive to surgical incision and manipulation.
-Such an operation performed on a vicious or intractable mare will consistently lead to disastrous results.
-Therefore, stand ing ovariectomies should be reserved for surgical case that are more than adequately manageable under these circumstances.
+Such as operation performed on a vicious or intractable mare will consistently lead to disastrous results.
+Therefore, standing ovariectomies should be reserved for surgical case that are more than adequately manageable under these circumstances.

-Economical Considerations - Cost of surgery an anesthesia will not be a deciding factor in all cases When economic circumstances influence and com promise the surgical, anesthetic, and postsurgical phase of ovariectomy, the anticipated standard results will nc be achieved.
+Economical Considerations - Cost of surgery an anesthesia will not be a deciding factor in all cases.
+When economic circumstances influence and compromise the surgical, anesthetic, and postsurgical phase of ovariectomy, the anticipated standard results will not be achieved.
 The most inexpensive way to spay a mare i via colpotomy.
-Special instrumentation and a coopera tive mare are prerequisites for this procedure to be suc cessful.
-Conversely, the greatest cost of a similar opera tion would be ovariectomy through a midline laparotom under general anesthesia of an inhalation type.
-Cos should be a factor that is always considered but shoul never assume priority over the appropriate anestheti agent or surgical approach for a given case.
+Special instrumentation and a cooperative mare are prerequisites for this procedure to be successful.
+Conversely, the greatest cost of a similar operation would be ovariectomy through a midline laparotom under general anesthesia of an inhalation type.
+Cos should be a factor that is always considered but shoulnever assume priority over the appropriate anesthetingent or surgical approach for a given case.

-Physical Condition of the Mare - In a few in stances, physical condition of a mare may influence th surgeon's choice of anesthesia or laparotomy approach t be used.
-Generally, intravenous anesthesia will be dis carded in favor of a standing approach for the debilitate or crippled case.
-The presence of uterine, cervical, o vaginal infection eliminates the vaginal approach fror available laparotomy choices.
-Excessively fat an short-coupled mares may have inadequate room for sur gical exposure through a paralumbar incision.
+Physical Condition of the Mare - In a few in stances, physical condition of a mare may influence th surgeon's choice of anesthesia or laparotomy approach to be used.
+Generally, intravenous anesthesia will be discarded in favor of a standing approach for the debilitate or crippled case.
+The presence of uterine, cervical, o vaginal infection eliminates the vaginal approach from available laparotomy choices.
+Excessively fat an short-coupled mares may have inadequate room for surgical exposure through a paralumbar incision.
 Chroni